webix-hub/webix-firebase/README.md

 Library allows to use [Webix](http://webix.com) components with [FireBase](https://firebase.com/)

-Citing the Firebase site
+Citing the Firebase site:

 When data changes, apps built with Firebase update instantly across every device -- web or mobile.

 Firebase-powered apps work offline.
 Data is synchronized instantly when your app regains connectivity.

 How to use